Skip to main content

 1986

-Dr. Bill Troutt and Belmont Trustee Drew Maddux bring the carillon bells back to the Bell Tower, after they had been sold years before for desperately needed funds.
+The Bell Tower’s carillon bells return to campus after having been sold years earlier for desperately needed funds.
 Faculty, staff, students and neighbors gather to welcome the bells back home.

 1991